How long it takes to learn Korean?

 Acquiring a tongue does seem exciting and fun.
 But what people often don’t realize is it’s a life-changing decision.

-The process of learning a language is complex, and mastering any language takes time.
+Learning a language is complex, and mastering any language takes time.
 As far as I know (and I have done plenty of research to reach this conclusion), there is no shortcut.

 How long does it take to learn Korean